rwexler/rwexler.github.io/_posts/2019-04-16-random-forests.markdown

 # Tune random forest
 ## `n_estimators`
-Random forests have a few parameters that we will need to tune in order to minimize the test set error.
-The first is the number of trees in the random forests, a.k.a. `n_estimators`, which we will vary from 1 to 40.
+Random forests have a few parameters that we'll need to tune in order to minimize the test set error.
+The first is the number of trees in the random forests, a.k.a. `n_estimators`, which we'll vary from 1 to 40.

 ```python